AhmedSaeedBadrr/Bike-Share-Data-Using-Python/README.md

 chicago.csv, Randomly selected data for the first six months of 2017 in Chicago.

-Washington.csv, Randomly selected data for the first six months of 2017 in Washington, DC.
+Washington.csv, Randomly selected data for the first six months of 2017 in DC ,Washington.

 Credits